Ever wondered why we should care about global warming and change our habits to prevent it?

 Coral reefs are an important part of the sea life ecosystem.
 They provide food for fish species and buffer coastlines against storms and erosion.
 An increase as tiny as 1.5 degrees Celsius will bring near total decimation of this vital part of the ocean.

-5. Decreased water supply
+5. Our water supply will decrease

 Drought due to climate change will put more pressure on the availability of fresh water supplies.

 This will have a large impact on our ability to grow food and provide clean drinking water to populations.

 6. Sea levels are expected to rise up to 4 feet

 Sea levels are expected to rise 1 to 4 feet in the next 80 years due to melting ice in Antarctic regions.